-Domestic violence is a serious matter.
-If you are in an abusive relationship your main priority is to get yourself (and your children) to safety.
-Statistics let us know that the most potentially dangerous time for victims of domestic abuse is during the immediate window of time when they leave the abusive relationship.
-Finding a safe living situation somewhere that your abusive spouse wouldn’t look for you is idea.
-It is best not go to your parent’s house or any other location your domestic abuser is likely to go looking for you.
-If possible and if you have time to plan ahead, make sure you save some backup cash and gather credit cards and any important financial or legal documents that you may need to protect yourself physically and financially.
+Statistics show that the most potentially dangerous time for victims of domestic abuse is during the immediate window of time when they leave the abusive relationship.
+Finding a safe living situation somewhere that your abusive spouse wouldn’t look for you is ideal.
+It is best not to go to your parent’s house or any other location your domestic abuser is likely to go looking for you.
+If possible, and you have time to plan ahead, make sure you save some backup cash, gather credit cards, and any important financial or legal documents that you may need to protect yourself physically and financially.

 If you are unsure about your options, have questions about domestic violence issues, divorce, or are facing a restraining order, we encourage you to get in touch with our practice.
 We will provide you with the information and guidance you need to keep yourself and your family safe.